emnify/product-docs/docs/sdks/java/quickstart.md

 # Getting started with the emnify Java SDK

+## Installation

 The emnify Java SDK is open source and the source code is available on [GitHub](https://github.com/EMnify/emnify-sdk-java).

-&nbsp;
-## Installation

 To install the SDK, add the emnify dependency to your existing project and use build automation tools like Maven or Gradle or install it yourself manually.